symfony/symfony-docs/validation/raw_values.rst

     }

-By calling ``validate()`` on the validator, you can pass in a raw value and the constraint object that you want to validate that value against.
+By calling ``validate()`` on the validator, you can pass in a raw value and the constraint object against which you want to validate that value.
 A full list of the available constraints - as well as the full class name for each constraint - is available in the :doc:`constraints reference </reference/constraints>` section.